meant-ion/TuringModLite/README.md

 		* Need account creation service/authenticator (Firebase?)
 		* Change use of .json files over to a DB (SQL distro/MongoDB?)
 		* Need way of identifying if a channel is safe to use the bot on
-			- Watch chat culture myself and make the decision then?
-Gonna take a lot of time out of my day this way
 			- Maybe have a scraper get comments into file that can be searched for naughty words/emotes/whatever

   - Set up payment handling and all that fun stuff